A Roadmap for Electronic Product Design and Development

 The electronics manufacturing process is challenging and sometimes very demanding.
 Due to unforeseen difficulties and product complexity, most hardware startups fail before their first innovative product hits the market.
 Thankfully, newer technologies, design techniques, and procedures have decreased the risk of failure in electronic device development, resulting in more successful products.

-In this article, we will explore the essential phases of the electronic product development process and how they come into play in the manufacturing of modern electronic products.
+In this article, we will explore the essential phases of the electronic product design and development process and how they come into play in the manufacturing of modern electronic products.

 Process of Electronic Product Design and Development